human-centered-ai-lab/CARVIS-WSI/README.md

 </details>

 ## Installation
-To setup this programm you need to clone the master branch of this repository.
+To setup this program you need to clone the master branch of this repository.

 `git clone git@github.com:human-centered-ai-lab/SlideHeatmap.git`